-- Israel's fast and confession, has been regarded by most interpreters as a symbol of their sorrow and contrition.
+- ^{fte6} The ceremony of drawing and pouring out water, which accompanied Israel's fast and confession, has been regarded by most interpreters as a symbol of their sorrow and contrition.
 But may it not have been a ceremonial act, indicative not only of penitence, but of the purification and separation of the service of Jehovah from all foreign elements around?
-Comp. here also the similar act of Elijah (1 Kings 18:33-35). - In the text we read: "And Samuel took a sucking lamb, and offered it for a burnt-offering wholly unto Jehovah: and Samuel cried unto Jehovah for Israel" (1 Samuel 7:9).
+Comp. here also the similar act of Elijah (^{dll88}1 Kings 18:33-35). - fte7 In the text we read: "And Samuel took a sucking lamb, and offered it for a burnt-offering wholly unto Jehovah: and Samuel cried unto Jehovah for Israel" ("11 Samuel 7:9).
 The two words which we have italicized require brief comment.
-The "sucking lamb" would, according to Leviticus 22:27, be, of course, seven days old.
+The "sucking lamb" would, according to "22 Leviticus 22:27, be, of course, seven days old.
 It was chosen so young as symbol of the new spiritual life among Israel.
 The expression, "a burnt-offering wholly unto Jehovah," is regarded by Keil as implying that the sacrifice was not, as ordinarily, cut up, but laid undivided on the altar.
-But this view is, on many grounds, untenable; and the expression, which is also otherwise used (Leviticus 6:22; Deuteronomy 33:10; Psalm 51:19) is probably intended to point to the symbolical meaning of the burnt-offering, as wholly consumed (Leviticus 1:9). - 8 It is thus that we understand 1 Samuel 7:13.
-Indeed, the expression: "the hand of Jehovah was against (or rather, upon) the Philistines all the days of Samuel," implies that the hostilities between the two parties continued, although no further incursions were attempted, and the Philistines stood on the defensive rather than took the offensive. - 9 Of course, outside these two cities.
-The expression, "with the coasts thereof," refers to the towns restored to Israel, and not to Ekron or Gath. - 10 Of course, not the Gilgal in the Jordan-valley, but that formerly referred to in Joshua 12:23. - 11 According to Jewish tradition, Samuel, like Solomon, died at the age of fifty-two.
-He is said to have become prematurely old. - 12 Josephus adds "Bethel" (Ant., 6.
+But this view is, on many grounds, untenable; and the expression, which is also otherwise used ("22;" Leviticus 6:22; "But the symbolical meaning of the burnt-offering, as wholly consumed ("29). - fte8 It is thus that we understand on 1 Samuel 7:13.
+Indeed, the expression: "the hand of Jehovah was against (or rather, upon) the Philistines all the days of Samuel," implies that the hostilities between the two parties continued, although no further incursions were attempted, and the Philistines stood on the defensive rather than took the offensive. - ^{fte9} Of course, outside these two cities.
+The expression, "with the coasts thereof," refers to the towns restored to Israel, and not to Ekron or Gath. - fte10 Of course, not the Gilgal in the Jordan-valley, but that formerly referred to in 46223Joshua 12:23. - ^{fte11} According to Jewish tradition, Samuel, like Solomon, died at the age of fifty-two.
+He is said to have become prematurely old. - fte12 Josephus adds "Bethel" (Ant., 6.
 3, 2), implying that one of the two sons "judged" at Bethel, the other at Beersheba.
-But this suggestion for it amounts to no more than that is wholly unsupported.
+But this suggestion for it amounts to no more than that - is wholly unsupported.